PlanX-Universe/D2F/README.md

 # D2F
 Welcome to D2F, a conceptual framework that identifies and categorises the aspects of real-world planning domains in varying levels of granularity.
-D2F is developed with the ambition to provide guidance to knowledge engineers and software engineers in the process of designing, identifying, and categorising realistic and relevant aspects that characterise real-world application domains and are crucial to the development of AI planning systems.
-The conceptual framework consists of seven main categories of realistic aspects and seven levels of granularity across these levels.
+D2F is developed with the ambition to provide guidance to knowledge engineers and software engineers in the process of designing, identifying, and categorising realistic and relevant aspects that characterise real-world application domains and are crucial to the development of AI planning systems in all phases [2].
+The conceptual framework organises the realistic aspects into seven main categories and seven levels of granularity across these levels with the relations between them.

+D2F conceptualises planning domains' realism, provides a common and inclusive notion of AI domain model realism, drives the development of AI planning techniques, can improve the applicability of AI planning, and offers means for comparing different AI planning systems.

 ## The Seven Categories and their Subcategories